raspberrypilearning/getting-started-with-picamera/learn.md

-By following the Getting Started with Picamera resource you will learn:
+By following the 'Getting started with picamera' resource, you will learn:

-- How to connect the Camera module to the Raspberry Pi
+- How to connect the camera module to the Raspberry Pi
 - How to use Python to control the camera module
 - How to use `start_preview()` and `stop_preview()` to control the camera preview
 - How to take still pictures with `capture()`